-KadiAI and CIDS are Kadi's interface and solution for integrated Machine Learning (ML) and Artificial Intelligence (AI).
+KadiAI and CIDS are Kadi4Mats's interface and solution for integrated Machine Learning (ML) and Artificial Intelligence (AI).

 Overview